 As Singapore gradually returns to normal, patients resume physical visits to clinics.
 Running a contactless front desk helps clinics assure patients that their premise is safe.
 Clinics minimise risk of contamination through shared surfaces by taking a tech-savvy approach using Plato.

-Encouraging patients to book appointments online through Plato is key in managing safe distancing at clinics.
+Encouraging patients to book appointments online Plato is key in managing safe distancing at clinics.
 New patients can pre- or self-register safely on their personal device to reduce wait times.
-In Singapore, clinics automate patient registration by integrating Plato with government-designed service MyInfo.
-Patients autofill their registration using government-verified data from MyInfo.
-As a result, patient details that flow directly into Plato are error-free.
-Post consult, clinics can avoid physical currencies and payment terminals that pose as a vector for disease spread.
+In Singapore, clinics automate patient registration by integrating Plato with government-designed service Myinfo.
+Patients autofill their registration form using their government-verified biodata by retrieving Myinfo with Singpass.
+As a result, patients’ details that flow directly into Plato are error-free.
+Post-consult, clinics can avoid physical currencies and payment terminals that pose as a vector for disease spread.
 Plato is the only CMS offering integrated payment using the PlatoPay Terminal.
 Since billing is automated, no data entry is needed, thereby minimising the risk of disease spread through shared interfaces.

 Each day, people are experiencing the “Contactless Takeover”—from digital food menus to cinema ticketing machines and automated payments.
 As the public becomes comfortable with a contactless way of life, patients will expect no different from healthcare providers.
 Contactless solutions promote safer physical visits and increase the scope for automation of work.
 Stay relevant beyond COVID-19 by running a contactless front desk.